-Why is this one-day course important for my photography education?
+Why is this course important for my design education?

 What will I take away from this course?